 - This procedure should be performed only by trained service technicians. - If possible, back up all compute node settings, including the settings for any options installed in the compute node.
-To backup and restore system settings, see the ThinkSystem SN850 Compute Node Setup Guide Back up the compute node configuration for information and instructions.

 Before you replace the system-board assembly, complete the following steps: